 A substantial portion of the Company's revenues are denominated in U.S. dollars, while a substantial portion of its expenses are denominated in Canadian dollars.
 The Company also generates revenues in Chinese Yuan Renminbi, Euros and Japanese Yen.
 While the Company periodically enters into forward contracts to hedge its exposure to exchange rate fluctuations between the U.S. and the Canadian dollar, the Company may not be successful in reducing its exposure to these fluctuations.
 The use of derivative contracts is intended to mitigate or reduce transactional level volatility in the results of foreign operations, but does not completely eliminate volatility.
-Even in jurisdictions in which the Company does not accept local currency, significant local currency issues may impact the profitability of the Company's arrangements for the Company's results of operations.
-In addition, because IMAX films generate box-office in 74 different countries, unfavourable exchange rates between applicable local currencies and the U.S. dollar could affect the Company's results of operations.
+Even in jurisdictions in which the Company does not accept local currency, significant local currency issues may impact the profitability of the Company's arrangements for the Company's customers, which ultimately affect the Company's ability to negotiate cost-effective arrangements and, therefore, the Company's results of operations.
+In addition, because IMAX films generate box-office in 74 different countries, unfavourable exchange rates between applicable local currencies, and the U.S. dollar could affect the Company's reported gross box-office and revenues, further impacting the Company's results of operations.